 The fact that your lawyer is on the Bank of Ireland conveyancing panel is a help.
 It would almost certainly delay matters if they were not.
 However, no solicitor should guarantee a timeframe for your conveyancing, due to third parties outside of your control such as delays caused by lenders,conveyancing search providers or by the other side’s solicitors.
 The time taken is often determined by the number of parties in a chain.

-Will our lawyer be asking questions about flooding during the conveyancing in Midhurst.
+Will our lawyer be raising enquiries about flooding during the conveyancing in Midhurst.

-The risk of flooding is if increasing concern for solicitors conducting conveyancing in Midhurst.
-There are those who acquire a property in Midhurst, completely aware that at some time, it may be flooded.
-However, leaving to one side the physical damage, if a house is at risk of flooding, it may be difficult to get a mortgage, suitable insurance cover, or dispose of the premises.
-There are steps that can be taken during the course of a property purchase to forewarn the buyer.
+The risk of flooding is if increasing concern for lawyers carrying out conveyancing in Midhurst.
+There are those who acquire a property in Midhurst, fully expectant that at some time, it may suffer from flooding.
+However, aside from the physical damage, where a property is at risk of flooding, it may be difficult to obtain a mortgage, adequate building insurance, or sell the premises.
+There are steps that can be taken as part of the conveyancing process to forewarn the buyer.

-Lawyers are not best placed to give advice on flood risk, however there are a number of searches that may be carried out by the buyer or on a buyer’s behalf which can give them a better appreciation of the risks in Midhurst.
-The conventional set of completed inquiry forms supplied to a buyer’s solicitor (where the solicitors are adopting what is known as the Conveyancing Protocol) contains a standard inquiry of the seller to find out if the property has historically flooded.
-In the event that flooding has previously occurred which is not notified by the seller, then a purchaser could issue a legal claim for losses resulting from an inaccurate answer.
-A buyer’s solicitors should also order an environmental report.
-This should disclose if there is a recorded flood risk.
-If so, additional inquiries will need to be carried out.
+Conveyancers are not qualified to impart advice on flood risk, however there are a numerous checks that may be carried out by the buyer or on a buyer’s behalf which can figure out the risks in Midhurst.
+The conventional set of information supplied to a purchaser’s conveyancer (where the solicitors are adopting what is known as the Conveyancing Protocol) includes a usual inquiry of the owner to find out if the property has suffered from flooding.
+In the event that flooding has previously occurred which is not disclosed by the owner, then a buyer may bring a claim for damages stemming from an incorrect response.
+A buyer’s lawyers should also commission an enviro report.
+This should higlight whether there is a recorded flood risk.
+If so, more detailed inquiries should be conducted.